Hayes Barnard: Personal life

-In October 2022, Barnard appeared on the cover of Forbes Magazine and ranked #271 on the Forbes 400 list with an estimated net worth of $4 billion.
-Forbes also awarded Barnard a self-made score of 10 out of 10, a score received by only 28 out of the 400 list members.
+In October 2022, Barnard ranked #271 on the Forbes 400 list with an estimated net worth of $4 billion.
+Forbes also awarded Barnard a self-made score of 10 out of 10, a score received by 28 out of the 400 list members.

+In 2021, the USC Marshall School of Business established the Hayes Barnard Sustainability Fellowship, an initiative designed to support MBA students dedicated to sustainable business practices.
+Funded by Barnard, the fellowship provides financial assistance to students pursuing sustainability-focused projects and research.

+In May 2023, Barnard delivered the keynote address at the 140th commencement of the University of Texas at Austin.